Rex-Sanchez/logitech_modkey_rs/README.md

 This is still a work in progress.
-But this is a program to configure logitech gaming keyboards like the G15 or G19, you can easily configure the modkeys using a yaml file.
+But this is a program to configure logitech gaming keyboards like the G15 or G19, you can easily configure the modkeys using a toml file.

 The keyboard starts in Normal mode, you can switch between modes with the M1, M2, M3 buttons you can reset to Normal mode by pressing MR